 J.L.
-Collins recommends saving 50% which, as he illustrates, would result in a quick accumulation of money to fund whatever you want to do next.
+Collins recommends saving 50% of your income which, as he illustrates, would result in a quick accumulation of money to fund whatever you want to do next.
 If you can do that, great.
 If you can’t, don’t worry.
 Saving even 10% will still win you your medals!

 Low Cost Index Funds

 The bulk of the book is focused on why you should invest in low cost index funds.
 My guess is that this is because some people still need convincing that this is the best approach.
 I am not one of those people.